The AAC’s tutoring program has the following things to offer our students.

 - Tutors are not responsible for doing the student’s homework.
 The student must bring textbooks and study his/her own homework.

-- Students who arrive more than five (5) minutes late loses their appointments and can get tutoring help on the walk-in basis ONLY (first come, first served) for the rest of the day.
+- Students who arrive more than five (5) minutes late will lose their appointment and can get tutoring help on a walk-in basis ONLY (first come, first served) for the rest of the day

 - The AAC front desk attendant has the authority to assign a different tutor.
 The assigned tutor may be subject to change.